There are many museums in

 The most exciting findings are: the walls of the city from the First Temple period, the steps leading up to the Temple, the original street from the time of the Second Temple period, shops, ritual baths, and more.

-Adjacent to the Western Wall was a large and impressive street from the Second Temple period, which was actually the main street of Jerusalem at the time.
+Western Wall was a large and impressive street from the Second Temple period, which was actually the main street of Jerusalem at the time.

 The Davidson Center on the other hand, is a museum within the archaeological park, with presentations and exhibitions related to findings from the site.